- Extended catalogue entry

 Pencil , published in The Graphic 20 April 1889

 6 3/4 in. x 8 in.
 (173 mm x 202 mm)

 Click on the links below to find out more:

 Inscr. indistinctly in pencil top right.

 On reverse label: ‘5. / Mr Harry Furniss / by Sydney P. Hall / 13 Chalcot Gardens / England [sic] Lane .
 N.W.’

 A detached ticket numbers this as 2415 in the artist’s record.

 This portraitback to top

-It was acquired from the artists son with twenty assorted portrait sketches and is one of 146 works by Hall in the NPG collection.
+It was acquired from the artist’s son with 86 assorted portrait sketches and is one of 146 works by Hall in the NPG collection.

 Dr Jan Marsh